sdrobert/pydrobert-pytorch/docs/source/lm.rst

 states `cur`; pass the hidden states through the feedforward layer to get `logits`; and return the normalized `logits` and `cur`.
 Normalizing the `logits` into log probabilities is not strictly necessary for this example, though it is when pairing with a search algorithm.
+A random walk with a few more bells and whistles can be accomplished by the module :class:`pydrobert.torch.modules.RandomWalk`.

 Note at the beginning of the method that we check if `idx == 0`.
 This is for when we're generating the first token.
 Since we can't extract a previous token